 Queer Bodies as Im/Mobile Infrastructure: A Textual Reading of Two Pandemic Stories in the Provincial Context

-Keywords: Queer im/mobility, Regional queer narratives, Body as infrastructure, Mobility studies, Textual analysis, Negros Island, Philippines
+Keywords: Mobility studies, Mobility as capability, Body as infrastructure, Textual analysis, Provincial queer narratives, Negros Island, Philippines

 Abstract